progit/progit/ru/03-git-branching/01-chapter3.markdown

 Figure 3-11 illustrates the result.

 Insert 18333fig0311.png
 Figure 3-11.
-Creating a new branch pointer
+Creating a new branch pointer.

 You work on your web site and do some commits.
 Doing so moves the `iss53` branch forward, because you have it checked out (that is, your HEAD is pointing to it; see Figure 3-12):